mm80843/T3.5/README.md

 ### Next steps

 This activity yielded expected outcomes, consisting in mapping out risks, technologies and stakeholders, as well as suggesting mitigation measures.

 This however is an asset that has a highly reusable potential, and this list, albeit listing possible actions from a project perspective, could be undertaken by other parties:

 * We plan on integrating more robust graph management solutions, possibly Neo4j or similar, to continually review and enrich the knowledge graph;
 * We would want to enrich the semantic content of the graph to make it more usable and possible an input to KG-backed LLMs;
 * Reusing existing semantic assets (eg Wikidata) might help structure
 * Connect this knowledge graph to other KGs or ontologies.

 ### Disclaimer

 Please note that this document is a research-based exploration compiled by knowledge management researchers, not medical professionals.
 Our findings are presented with the intention to inform and contribute to the dialogue on public health strategies.
 They are indicative and should serve as a preliminary guide.
 We encourage all readers to consult with qualified health professionals for expert advice and to confirm and enrich these insights.

+## Technicalities

+* Environment is defined in the requirements.txt
+* Using python 3.10.2 (TBC)